Andrew Jackson's Letters and Papers

 Full Texts Available

 The Jackson Papers project is now publishing the full texts of Jackson’s letters and other papers in a chronological series of volumes entitled The Papers of Andrew Jackson.
 When finished, it will provide a complete documentary record of Jackson’s entire life and career.
-Nine volumes covering Jackson’s life through 1831 have so far been produced.
+TenN volumes covering Jackson’s life through 1832 have so far been produced.
 An additional volume, The Legal Papers of Andrew Jackson, covers his career as a lawyer and judge.
 All of these are available for purchase from the publisher, University of Tennessee Press, or on loan from libraries.
 In addition, the volumes are now online in searchable format within the American Founding Era Collection, produced by the University of Virginia Press’s Rotunda imprint.
-This database is accessible by paid subscription or free for short-term use at http://rotunda.upress.virginia.edu/founders/JKSN.html.
+This database is accessible by paid subscription or free for short-term use at http://www.upress.virginia.edu/content/papers-andrew-jackson-digital-edition

 For the years that the Jackson Papers project has not yet reached, there is an older seven-volume collection, Correspondence of Andrew Jackson, edited by John Spencer Bassett and published from 1926 to 1935.
 This edition runs to the end of Jackson’s life but contains a much narrower selection of documents.

 Those interested in consulting Jackson’s papers should check with a nearby major library to see if it owns (or can borrow) The Papers of Andrew Jackson volumes or a subscription to the Rotunda online edition.
 The Hermitage regrets that because of staff limitations we cannot research the papers except to answer specific questions.
 Likewise the Jackson Papers project may not reply to queries that can be answered by consulting the volumes themselves.